 Now on to Ladismith, another stunning mountain pass, Huisrivierpas, then check in at Calitzdorp Country House and savor that candlelit dinner they specialize in.

-Day two: two of South Africa’s most spectacular passes in a single day!
+two of South Africa’s most spectacular passes in a single day!
 Drive out of your Karoo guesthouse, turn left and continue past the Nels river dam and into the Groenfontein valley, traveling through the Swartberg foothills.
 Take a break for tea at the Ou Meule just past the Kruisrivier road on the left.
 You can see fine examples of the regional architecture along the way.

 Now take the sky-topping Swartberg pass (another Thomas Bains triumph of 19th century construction), and make those you left behind envious by taking your time, making plenty of stops and clicking lots of photos before you descend into quaint Prince Albert.
 There is much of historical interest at Price Albert, including weavers and the museum.
 Lunch there in leisurely fashion, then back to Calitzdorp the long way round – via Klaarstroom, Meiringspoort, De Rust and Oudtshoorn.